mootwise-matt/he3-lang/docs/compiler/roadmap.md

 # He³ Compiler Roadmap

-## Current Status: Phase 1 Complete ✅
+## Current Status: Phase 2 Complete ✅

-The He³ compiler has successfully completed **Phase 1** with a working compilation pipeline from source code to executable bytecode.
+The He³ compiler has successfully completed **Phase 2** with a fully functional build and execution system from source code to VM execution.

 ## ✅ **Completed Features**